Trinidad and Tobago Carnival

 Trinidad and Tobago are two small islands at the tail of the Lesser Antilles.
 They are a few from a list of the Caribbean islands most frequently visited by many tourists.
 One of the busiest times in Trinidad & Tobago is carnival season.
 For the locals, preparation is way in advance.
 That means the party started back then.

-Carnival time on the island starts the weekend before Ash Wednesday.
+Carnival in Trinidad starts the weekend before Ash Wednesday.
 The weekend starting from Friday is filled with many activities that lead up to the crowning of the Monarchs, King and Queen.

 The traditional event would take place in February or March and is celebrated in the island capital, Port of Spain.
 It all depends on what day Ash Wednesday is observed, so each year the date changes.
 Nevertheless, partying and celebration are done every year.